-You can view and control processes and services that are currently running inside a virtual machine or vCenter Server.
+You can view and control processes currently running inside a VM or vCenter Server.

-- On Windows-based machines, you can view, end or restart processes.
+- For Windows-based machines, you can view, end or restart processes.

 - For Linux-based machines, you can view or end daemons.

 Before viewing in-guest processes, check the following prerequisites:

 - For VMs, make sure that VMware Tools are installed.

 - For Unix-based machines, make sure that the SSH Server is started.

 Viewing In-Guest Processes